-The Finance Monitoring Pair made up of two governors forming the Finance Committee are a sub-committee of the main board of the governing body.
+The Finance Monitoring Pair made up of two governors forming the Finance Committee are a sub committee of the main board of the governing body.
+The Finance Monitoring Pair also have internal scrutiny (audit) responsibilities in place of an audit committee.
 All financial decisions are ratified by the governing body.
-The Finance Committee meets with the Finance Manager at least once a term but more frequent meetings are arranged if necessary.
+The Finance Monitoring Pair meet with the School Business Manager at least once a term but more frequent meetings are arranged if necessary.